Skip to contents

 validate_controls(controls)

-# S3 method for fHMM_controls
+# S3 method for class 'fHMM_controls'

 print(x, ...)

-# S3 method for fHMM_controls
+# S3 method for class 'fHMM_controls'

 summary(object, ...)